vansteensellab/CBS_Sox2_manuscript/README.md

 This repository contains information about
 - Tagmentation: Tn5_tagmentation mapping (pipeline)
   - including all config files used for the data in the paper
+  - including txt files with all mapped integrations from this study

 - Info_files
   - file containing FACS sorting statistics for each experiment (needed for expression score calculation)